Cyprus, Rhodes & Malta Tour

 Day 10: Standing guard over the southeastern coast, the citadel at Lindos is guarded by medieval walls, which were constructed by the Knights in the 13th century.
 As we climb the winding, narrow paths between small traditional whitewashed buildings from the village to the castle, we will stop to view the Church of Phaneromeni and the Church of Panayia.
 Proceed on foot uphill, to the great staircase leading from the Hellenistic Portico to the Acropolis and the Temple of Athena.
 From the top, marvel at the breathtaking views covering the great expanse of the Aegean Sea and St. Paul’s Bay, where the apostle cast anchor during his historic voyage to Ephesus.
 Close to the promontory of Agios Minas, ancient Mylantio, lies Kamiros, one of the three large Doric cities of the island.
-After lunch overlooking the sea, we will drive to Filerimos Monastery, built in the 15th century by the Knights of St. John over an early 5th–century Byzantine abbey.
+After lunch overlooking the sea, we will drive to Filerimos Monastery, built by the Knights of St. John over an early 5th century Byzantine abbey.
 Inside, there was the holy icon of the Virgin Mary that the Knights had probably brought to Rhodes from Jerusalem.
 When the Ottomans conquered the island in 1523, the Knights left and took the icon with them; it is now housed in the National Museum of Montenegro.
 (B/L)